-When your organization signs up for Similarity Check, a central contact at your organization will become your Similarity Check account administrator.
+When your organisation signs up for Similarity Check, a central contact at your organisation will become your Similarity Check account administrator.
 They will set up all the users on your account.

 When your administrator adds you as a user, you’ll receive an email from noreply@ithenticate.com with the subject line “Account Created” containing a username and a single-use password.
 You may only log in once with the single-use password, and you must change it the first time you log in.